trebor57/saytime_weather/README.md

    sudo apt install ./saytime-weather_2.6.3_all.deb
    ```

    This will:
-1. Download the package directly from the GitHub releases
+   - Download the package directly from GitHub releases
-2. Install the package and automatically handle dependencies using apt
+   - Install the package and automatically handle dependencies using `apt`

-### Configuration
+## Configuration

-1. Create or edit `/etc/asterisk/local/weather.ini`:
+1. Create or edit the configuration file at `/etc/asterisk/local/weather.ini`:
    ```ini
    [weather]
    process_condition = YES